April 12, 2004, in Pucallpa, Peru

 According to local press reports, Rivera was murdered about 1:30 p.m. while he was at his office in the glass store.
 Two unidentified individuals entered the store and one of them pulled out a gun and shot Rivera twice in the chest and shoulder.
 There was no sign of robbery, CPJ sources said.
 Rivera died of his wounds before he could be taken to the hospital.

 Gonzáles' statements led to the arrest of two employees of the Coronel Portillo provincial municipality, Roy Gavino Culqui Saurino and Martín Ignacio Flores.
 The two worked in public relations for the provincial council.
 Culqui also was director of the radio show "La Noticia" (The News), broadcast on Radio Super, and Flores worked as freelance reporter.
-The suspects were not formally charged at year's end.
+Culqui and Flores, along with several others, were convicted in 2006 and 2007 for planning and carrying out the murder, according to news reports.

 - Alleged masterminds in Peruvian murder acquitted, February 9, 2010